Srinathmp/Shannon-metrics-on-classical-ciphers/README.md

 2. Reposiotory has three main folders:
    - `data`: Contains CSV files with classical metrics experiment results for each cipher.
    - `mnt/data`: Contains CSV files with classical metrics experiment results for each cipher.
-   - `Classical-metrics`: Contains jupyter notebooks to generate experiment results for classical metrics measurement of each classical cipher.
+   - `Classical-metrics`: Contains jupyter notebooks(one per cipher) that demonstrate measurement of confusion and diffusion using classical metrics.
-   - `jenson-shannon`: Contains Jupyter notebooks for each classical cipher that measure the newly proposed metrics.
+   - `jenson-shannon`: Contains Jupyter notebooks(one per cipher) that demonstrate measurement of confusion and diffusion using the newly proposed metrics[ Positional Randomness, Character-Value Spread and the DC Score].

 3. Navigate to the `Classical-metrics` or `jenson-shannon` folder and open the desired Jupyter notebook to run the experiments.